Restore Trust: Campaigns

+History

 AGM resolutions

+From 2021 Restore Trust has brought resolutions to the annual general meeting (AGM) of the National Trust.
+Only one has ever been adopted, a resolution on senior staff remuneration.

-In 2022, Restore Trust attempted to get two members' resolutions passed at the National Trust annual general meeting (AGM).
+In 2022, Restore Trust attempted to get two members' resolutions passed at the AGM.
 Firstly, to abolish the chairman's discretionary proxy vote, and secondly to create an independent office of ombudsman 'to ensure the national trust remains accountable to its supporters'.

+Restore did not gain enough votes to pass its resolutions on the National Trust's governance.

+Reform candidates for the National Trust Council

-Restore Trust also encouraged its supporters to vote for candidates from its proposed list which included historian Jeremy Black, conservative historian and activist Zareer Masani, and Stephen Green of the Christian Voice advocacy group.
+Restore Trust has encouraged its supporters to vote for candidates from a list which it has endorsed.
+Those proposed for the council have included historian Jeremy Black, Zareer Masani, a historian who served on the Policy Exchange’s "History Matters" advisory board, Stephen Green, director of the Christian Voice advocacy group, and Lord Sumption.
 In response to the campaign, the National Trust's director of communications, Celia Richardson, said that she found the idea of "paid-for canvassing for places on our council" to be a "new and concerning" development.

-Restore Trust did not get enough votes at the National Trust's AGM in November 2022 to have its candidates elected, nor to pass its resolution's on the National Trust's governance.
+Past Directors

+The group's directors included Zewditu Gebreyohanes, formerly Head of the History Matters unit at Policy Exchange, and Neil Record, the chairman of the Institute of Economic Affairs in the period 2015–2023.
+Gebreyohanes stepped down from her position as director in November 2023 shortly after no Restore Trust candidates were elected or resolutions passed at the Trust's 2023 AGM (the group's candidates and resolutions had also been rejected at the previous AGM).

+Record stepped down in January 2024.

+Quick Vote System

-Restore Trust director Zewditu Gebreyohanes blamed this result on the AGM's optional "Quick Vote" system, which allowed voters to cast a single vote agreeing with all preferences of the trustees, rather than voting on each issue separately.
-Gebreyohanes felt that the option had been introduced "surreptitiously" and claimed that the Quick Vote results had not been made public, a decision that she felt was "suspicious".
+Zewditu Gebreyohanes blamed the poor performance of Restore Trust at the National Trust AGM on the optional "Quick Vote" system, which allowed voters to cast a single vote agreeing with all preferences of the trustees, rather than voting on each issue separately.
+She felt that the option had been introduced "surreptitiously" and claimed that the Quick Vote results had not been made public, a decision that she felt was "suspicious".
 The National Trust issued a statement saying that the Quick Vote option was introduced at the advice of an independent election services provider and was considered to be "best practice", used by many other member organisations, and had been explained in voting instructions sent to members in the summer.

-Gebreyohanes resigned as Restore Trust director in November 2023 shortly after no Restore Trust candidates were elected or resolutions passed at the Trust's 2023 AGM either.
+Lord Sumption, one of the unsuccessful candidates for the National Trust Council, was reported not to be minded to stand for election again – at least while the trustees can flag their preferred candidates.